I received my Bachelors degree (Summa Cum Laude) in Mechanical Engineering at Seoul National University.

 What kind of low-level manipulation skills should we pretrain in advance, and how should we train them?

-With such reusable repertoire of skills, how should we train an intelligence that can orchestrate them to perform longer-horizon tasks?
+that can orchestrate them to perform longer-horizon tasks?
 My upcoming works will mainly address these questions!

 An app for Apple Vision Pro that can stream user's head / wrist / finger tracking results to any machines connected to the same network.
 This can be used to (a) teleoperate robots using human motions and (b) collect datasets of humans navigating and manipulating the real-world!